symfony/symfony-docs/reference/constraints/Email.rst

 **type**: ``boolean`` **default**: ``false``

 Will validate the email against a simple RegularExpression.
-If true, then the library (`egulias/email-validator`)[https://packagist.org/packages/egulias/email-validator] is required to perform an RFC compilant validation.
+If true, then the `EmailValidator <https://packagist.org/packages/egulias/email-validator>`_ library is required to perform an RFC compilant validation.

 message